How to Make Pinecone Bird Feeders with Peanut Butter

 It’s best to use a sturdy string or twine that can withstand weather conditions and the weight of birds.
 Avoid using materials that might fray or snap easily.
 You can use colored yarn, embroidery string, fishing line…whatever you’ve got available.

 Birds prefer quiet spots, so near trees or shrubs is ideal.
-This provides them with a quick escape from predators.
+This allows them to quickly escape from predators.

-I like to hang the pine cone feeders somewhere that the kids will be able to see from the house.
-They love watching the birds eating from their homemade bird feeders!
+I like to hang the pine cone feeders somewhere that the kids can see from the house.
+They love watching the birds eat from their homemade bird feeders!

 Yes, commercial birdseed mixes are perfect.
 They often contain a mix of seeds that cater to a variety of birds.

-DIY Bird Feeder: How to Make a Bird Feeder Pine Cones
+DIY Bird Feeder: How to Make Pinecone Bird Feeders with Peanut Butter

-Making pine cone bird feeders is a fun activity for kids and adults alike.
+Making pine cone bird feeders is fun for kids and adults alike.
 It’s a great craft to do with kids of all ages year after year

 Happy crafting!